cloudflare-apps/create-cloudflare-app/README.md

 ## Setup

-Clone the repo or <a href="https://github.com/EagerApps/ExampleBabelApp/archive/v1.0.0.zip" >download the zip</a>.
+Clone the repo or <a href="https://github.com/EagerApps/ExampleBabelApp/releases/latest" >download the latest release</a>.

 Install the dependencies with `npm install`